This cranberry stuffing is packed with flavor from tart cranberries, savory onions and herbs, and tender breadcrumbs. Perfect for Thanksgiving!

 Let's face it.
 It wouldn't be Thanksgiving in most households across the United States without the traditional cranberry sauce recipe.

-To start preparing the stuffing, melt butter in a large skillet.
-Add in celery and onion and saute for five minutes.
-Add in cranberries, chopped herbs and seasonings.
-Stir and cook for an additional minute.
+To start preparing the cranberry stuffing, melt a bit of butter in a large skillet.
+Add in celery and onion and sauté for five minutes.
+Add in some fresh cranberries, chopped herbs and seasonings.

 After sauteing the colorful veggies, berries and herbs and infusing all those flavors together, it's time to add in chicken stock and the stuffing.